jcar512/to-do-list/README.md

-Simple to do list made with react and ts
+Simple to do list made with react